 |Classes Start||August 26, 2019|

 The USC Rossier School of Education maintains the same high admissions criteria for our online programs as for our on-campus programs.
 We seek candidates whose academic background, professional goals, personal commitment and communication skills meet the demands of a rigorous graduate education program.
-To be eligible for the Master of Education in School Counseling program, you must meet the following requirements:
+To be eligible for the Master of Education in School Counseling online program, you must meet the following requirements:

 - A bachelor's degree or its recognized equivalent from a regionally accredited institution